 And that is a mistake.

 If you’re not even a bit generous with your links in articles, and all your links are to internal pages, you’re making it much harder for yourself.
-I see blogs do this all the time – being stingy with links – it’s so narrow-minded.
+I see blogs do this all the time – being stingy with links – it is narrow-minded.

+I keep my blog very much on topic in 2020.
 I prefer to add content which might be of help to folk, and might get me a link at some point.
-That’s my blogging strategy at the moment lol and I would rather do that than scour Twitter all night for the latest news story.

 The benefit of blogging for us is simple: we’ve never had to pay anybody for advertising, ever, or had to ask anybody for work, ever.
 Because of it, the phone goes every day.
 It takes about an hour a day (usually at night) to do.
 Not that hard to understand.